cliserkad/fiz/readme.md

 ## What is fiz?

 fiz is a programming language targeting the JVM with the overall goal to maximize code velocity.
-Its guiding principle to make writing buggy code hard and writing useful code easy.
+Its guiding principle is to make writing buggy code hard and writing useful code easy.

 ## Hello World